Quickstart in Kubernetes Mode

 default Mesh resource:

-apiVersion: v1 kind: Namespace metadata: name: kuma-demo namespace: kuma-demo labels: kuma.io/sidecar-injection: enabled
+apiVersion: v1 kind: Namespace metadata: name: kuma-demo namespace: kuma-demo annotations: kuma.io/sidecar-injection: enabled

 You can visualize the sidecars proxies that have connected to Kuma by running: